dlin-me/saasu/README.md

 #### Hidden rules

-There coulbe be many undocumentated rules due to the complexity of accounting and the software itself.
+There could be be many undocumentated rules due to the complexity of accounting and the api software itself.
 For example, when searching contacts, inactive contacts will never return, i.e. not searchable.